-Protect your IP from identity thefts, hackers, and prying eyes
+How to protect your IP from identity theft, hackers, and prying eyes

 IP addresses are akin to the return addresses on traditional mail.
 Bad actors can use your IP address to trace your location with surprising accuracy, gain access to your browsing history, passwords, and more.

 To steer clear from cyber attacks, keep your antivirus software up to date and change your router’s default password.
 The default router password the ISP or manufacturer set is the same for all users that share the router type, and hackers can access this information easily online.